Tcarlos/Linux-Knowledge-Base/Testcases.md

     mount /dev/VG1/data /data
     ls -la /data

+# TESTCASE 2
-# TESTCASE2: Install an LXC thinpool on top of an LV and cache the LV on a different volume
+## Install an LXC thinpool on top of an LV and cache the LV on a different volume

     lvcreate -L 100M -n cachemeta VG1 /dev/md1
         Logical volume "cachemeta" created